wallix/awless/README.md

 `awless` is a nice, easy-to-use command line interface (CLI) to manage Amazon Web Services.

-`awless` is a straightforward replacement for AWS default CLI.

 # Why awless

-`awless` has been created with the idea to run the most frequent actions easily by using simple commands, smart defaults, security best practices and pre-defined scripts for resource creations (see `awless` scripts).
+`awless` has been created with the idea to run the most frequent actions easily by using simple commands, smart defaults, security best practices and runnable scripts for resource creations (see `awless` scripts).

 There is no need to edit manually any line of JSON, deal with policies, etc.
 `awless` brings a new approach to manage virtualized infrastructures through CLI.